astandrik/react-cookie-auth/memory-bank/activeContext.md

 - Added detailed documentation about the complete authentication flow (login, logout, token refresh)
 - Added comprehensive documentation for testing scenarios in Auth.stories.tsx
 - Documented error handling and edge cases in the authentication system
+- Implemented automated GitHub workflow for package publishing when version changes are detected

 ## Open Questions/Issues